marigold-dev/training-dapp-1/README.md

 > dapp : A decentralized application (dApp) is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
 DApps are visibly similar to other software applications that are supported on a website or mobile device but are P2P supported

 Goal of this training is to develop a poke game with smart contract.
 You will learn :
+- create a Tezos project with taqueria
 - create a smart contract in jsligo
-- deploy smart contract
+- deploy the smart contract to a local testnet and a real testnet
-- create a dapp using taquito and interact with browser wallet
+- create a dapp using taquito library and interact with a Tezos browser wallet
 - use an indexer

 > :warning: This is not an HTML or REACT training, I will avoid as much of possible any complexity relative to these technologies

 The game consists on poking the owner of a smart contract.
-The smartcontract keeps a track of user interactions on the storage
+The smartcontract keeps a track of user interactions on its own storage

 Poke sequence diagram
 ```mermaid